Our Vision

 The Research

-This project is led by researchers at Northumbria University's [Department Name].
+The Hopeful Futures AI Challenge forms part of Northumbria University's Citizen-Centred AI research activities, and as such is subject to the University's ethics approval processes.
 Our research explores how participatory design methods can involve diverse publics in shaping emerging technologies.

-Through the AI for All Challenge, we're investigating:
+Through the Hopeful Futures AI Challenge, we're investigating:

 - How young people imagine AI futures and what values shape these visions